kuberhealthy/kuberhealthy/cmd/test-check/README.md

         value: "false"
       - name: REPORT_DELAY
         value: "1s"
-      # test-external-check image must be uploaded to the repository you wish to test on, and below URL must be updated to match.
+      # test-check image must be uploaded to the repository you wish to test on, and below URL must be updated to match.
-      image: kuberhealthy/test-external-check:v1.4.0
+      image: kuberhealthy/test-check:v1.4.0
       imagePullPolicy: Always
       name: main
       resources: